Recycling & Waste Prevention Program

 - Blue Line Transfer Station at 500 East Jamie Court, accepts household and car Batteries, Oil, Paint, Antifreeze at their BOPA Center, plus electronic waste (computers, TVs, stereos, phones, cell phones, fax machines, copiers, calculators, pagers, etc.), fluorescent lights and mercury thermometers; (650) 589-5511

-- Millbrae Police Department- cell phones, chargers, pagers and accessories may be placed in the labeled box in the lobby. -pharmaceuticals may be placed in the white mail box in the lobby (click here for more information)
+- Millbrae Police Bureau- cell phones, chargers, pagers and accessories may be placed in the labeled box in the lobby. -pharmaceuticals may be placed in the white mail box in the lobby (click here for more information)

 Cell phones and unwanted/unused medications can be dropped off at the Millbrae Police Bureau lobby, 581 Magnolia Avenue, Millbrae.
 Hours are Monday through Friday 9:00 am - 5:00 pm, Closed Saturdays and Sundays.